 Now that we’re deeper into the season, we had more produce available than in our earlier markets, and this time we had some extra produce left at the end of the market that was donated to the Salvation Army soup kitchen.
 Even though is was a smaller market, our vendors had a wide range of other products for sale.
 We had vendors selling Indian tacos and frybread; home-baked bread; fresh, frozen or jarred seafood; homemade caramels; garlic, lettuce, carrots and other produce; arts and crafts; and more.
 And this year we introduced a couple of new Alaska Grown product lines at the Sitka Local Foods Network’s farm stand.

 The last Sitka Farmers Market takes place from 10 a.m. to 1 p.m. on Saturday, Sept.
 21, at the ANB Founders Hall.
 Also, mark Saturday, Sept.
 28, on your calendar for the 25th annual Running of the Boots fundraiser (and farm stand) at Totem Square Park.
 We still have room for new vendors at our last farmers market.

 To learn how to be a vendor at the market or how to be a volunteer, contact market manager Nina Vizcarrondo at (907) 738-9301 or assistant manager Charles Bingham (907) 623-7660, or email us at firstname.lastname@example.org.
 We also have a kids vendor program at the market for young entrepreneurs age 12 or younger.
 Don’t forget to like our Sitka Farmers Market page on Facebook.

-A slideshow of scenes from the first Sitka Farmers Market of 2018 is posted below.
+A slideshow of scenes from the sixth Sitka Farmers Market of 2019 is posted below.